Twin Cities, Gemini

 “A-Alma… Alma, meet me at the Sognare!”
 Cadence shouted, voice cracking, as she curled her fingers around the rings.
 “Meet me at the Sognare!
 And I…” She trailed off as Alma disappeared from her sights.
 “Please…”

-Cadence turned on her heels, continued forward.
+Cadence turned on her heels, continued forwards.
 Absentmindedly, she shoved the rings in her suit pocket and tried to collect her thoughts.

 Shrug it off.
 Yeah.
 Just shrug it off.
 Alma would come back around.
 She would.
 She promised.
 If not, then it was just bad timing.
 Just the situation—